EPIC-Campus-LPS/sql-and-java-benjamina107/README.md

 ## Part 1: Creating a SQL Database
 1. Turn `top_sellers.csv` into a database

 2. List the steps to set up your SQL database here:

+- Open a default schema
+- Right-click and use Table Data Import Wizard
+- Import the CSV as a new file
+- To view it, right click and Select Rows

 ## Part 2: Java to SQL
 1. Choose a dataset with multiple tables off [Kaggle](https://www.kaggle.com/)